Why Long-Term Motivation Fades After Six Weeks

 How does identity-based motivation turn effort into something automatic?

-Identity-based motivation (IBM) theory holds that people prefer to act in ways consistent with their active identity, and that goal difficulty is interpreted as a sign of importance when the goal feels identity-congruent and as a reason to quit when it does not.
-IBM theory identifies three processes that determine whether identity drives action [4].
-Identity is dynamically constructed — which parts of who you are come to mind depends on the situation.
+Identity-based motivation (IBM) theory holds that people prefer to act in ways consistent with their active identity, and that behaviors inconsistent with self-concept can feel like they are “not for people like me.”
+Unlike goal-setting theory, which focuses on the properties of the goal itself, IBM focuses on the fit between the goal and the self.
+The theory identifies three processes that determine whether identity drives action [4].
+Identity is dynamically constructed, so which parts of who you are come to mind depends on the situation.
 People prefer to act in ways that feel identity-congruent.
 And when an action feels congruent, experienced difficulty gets interpreted as a sign of importance rather than a signal to quit.

 In practice, this means auditing your self-conception before optimizing your schedule.
 Ask whether you identify as someone who does the work this goal requires.
 If the answer is not yet, the identity work is the prerequisite, not the strategy.